 Get On The Same Page With Your Valentine.

 If you’re still not sure how to best approach the holiday, Cherlyn Chong, a breakup recovery coach and dating coach with The League, says your best bet is to go straight to the source.
 “Valentine's Day doesn't mean the same thing to everyone, and the other person might be wondering the same thing about you too!
-So you might want to clear things up by asking if they have any plans,” she tells Elite Daily.
+So you might want to clear things up by asking if they have any plans,” Chong tells Elite Daily.

-If you suspect the person you're dating might have some expectations for the holiday, Resnick says it’s a good idea to broach the subject to avoid any misunderstandings.
+If you suspect the person you're dating might have some expectations for the holiday, Resnick agrees it’s a good idea to broach the subject to avoid any misunderstandings.
 “The last thing you want is for people to feel hurt.
 If it is a long-running casual thing, it doesn't hurt to send a text and bring it up.
 That way, you know the two of you’re still on the same page as far as intent,” he advises.

-Don’t Sweat It, Just Do What Feels Right.
+Don’t Sweat It.
+Just Do What Feels Right.

 Eric Resnick, professional dating profile writer and online dating coach